Do Home Renovations Impact Home Replacement Costs for Insurance?

 Find Out How Renovations Will Impact Your Home Replacement Cost

-If you want to determine how much your renovation will impact your home replacement cost, our Residential Cost Guide can help.
+If you want to determine how much your renovation will impact your home replacement cost insurance, our Residential Cost Guide can help.
 Using the Douglas Residential Cost Guide before your renovation and after its completion allows you to compare your home’s replacement cost pre and post-renovation.
-This will showcase the impact of any changes before you call your insurance company.
-Douglas Residential Cost Guide can set your mind at ease so you can fully enjoy your newly renovated space.
+This will uncover the potential impact of any changes before you call your insurance company.